govindk22/demoscripts/dashboard.md

 ## 1. System Context

-Build a monitoring and support dashboard suite for an **ACH Prefund and Settlement processing engine**.
+Enrich both Business and operations dashboard suite for an **ACH Prefund and Settlement processing engine**.
 The engine works as follows:

 - An external vendor delivers a **Prefund file** and a **Settlement (posting) file** to the internal system in fixed, recurring **processing windows**.
   - **Production:** one Prefund file and one Settlement file per 60-minute window.